Improving Zero-Shot Cross-Lingual Transfer Learning via Robust Training: Zero-Shot Cross-Lingual Transfer with Robust Training

-Recent pre-trained multilingual language models, such as multilingual BERT \cite{Devlin19bert} and XLM-R \cite{Conneau20xlmr}, have partially aligned multilingual contextual embedding spaces \cite{Cao20align1}.
-Words with similar meanings tend to be closer to each other in the embedding space, even though they are in different languages.
-This property is helpful for zero-shot cross-lingual text classification.
-For example, assuming the source language and the target language are English and French, respectively, and considering the translation pair of an English sentence ``\textit{this is a cat.}'' and a French sentence ``\textit{Ceci est un chat.}'', we can get the contextual embedding of the English sentence $\mbf E_{src} = (\mbf v_1, \mbf v_2, \mbf v_3, \mbf v_4)$ and the contextual embedding of the French sentence $\mbf E_{tgt} = (\mbf u_1, \mbf u_2, \mbf u_3, \mbf u_4)$.
-Let $\bm{\delta}$ denote the difference between the source embedding and the target embedding as follows\footnote{For the ease of describing our idea, we assume the word orders in different languages are aligned.
-However, in the experiments, we relax this condition.}
+The aligned representations of different languages have been shown as a crucial factor \cite{Cao20align1,Chi20align4,Pan21align2} for multilingual embeddings to be effective for zero-shot cross-lingual transfer.
+For example, assuming the source language and the target language are English and French, respectively, and considering a pair of parallel sentences ``\textit{this is a cat}'' (in English) and ``\textit{Ceci est un chat}'' (in French), we can get the contextual representations of the source English sentence $\mbf E_{src} = (\mbf v_1, \mbf v_2, \mbf v_3, \mbf v_4)$ and the target French sentence $\mbf E_{tgt} = (\mbf u_1, \mbf u_2, \mbf u_3, \mbf u_4)$.
+Let $\bm{\delta}$ denote the difference between the source and the target contextual representations as follows.\footnote{For the ease of describing our idea, we assume the word orders in different languages are the same.
+Later in experiments, we relax this condition and present a preliminary study on the influence of word orders in Section~\ref{sec:syntax}.}

-Since words with similar meanings have similar embeddings, the norm of their difference $\| \bm{\delta}_i \|$ should be small.
-Therefore, if $f(\mbf E_{src}) = c$, we have a high probability that $f(\mbf E_{tgt}) = c$ as well, which means that the learned knowledge are transferred successfully.
-If unfortunately, the transfer is failed, we have
+Since words with similar meanings have similar representations, the norm of their differences $\| \bm{\delta}_i \|$ is supposed to be small.
+Therefore, if $f(\mbf E_{src}) = c$, we have a high probability for $f(\mbf E_{tgt}) = c$ as well, which means that the classifier $f$ is able to transfer the learned knowledge from the source language to the target language.
+If unfortunately, the transfer fails, we have

+We observe that Eq.~\eqref{eq:adv} is very similar to the definition of \emph{adversarial examples} \cite{Alzantot18synonym,Li20attack1,Garg20attack2,Jin20attack3}.
+The goal of adversarial examples is to find a small perturbation $\bm{\Delta}$ for an instance $\mbf x$ such that a classifier $h$ changes the prediction on $\mbf x$, as illustrated by the following equation.